Financial Procedures Handbook

 - Changes NOT requiring MH approval: Shifts within budget categories are allowed only when they do not exceed 20% of the involved budget line items, do not introduce or eliminate budget categories and do not affect the participation of advisors.

 If it is necessary for you to extend your grant period, please send a written request to MH stating your reasons for needing an extension.
 Do not assume that your grant period has been extended until you receive written approval from MH.

 TERMINATION OF GRANT

-Michigan Humanities Council maintains the right to inspect and audit your financial accounts and records, or may designate a qualified person to do so on their behalf, at any time during reasonable business hours and with such frequency as may be necessary.
+Michigan Humanities maintains the right to inspect and audit your financial accounts and records, or may designate a qualified person to do so on their behalf, at any time during reasonable business hours and with such frequency as may be necessary.
 Inspection may include pre-disbursement visits to determine the adequacy of your accounting system.
 In addition, N may conduct inspections and audits when and to the extent it deems necessary.

 A FINAL REMINDER